The Playbook on Tech Nonprofit Marketing

 The first step in crafting any marketing strategy is defining who you’re trying to reach.
 Personas, or comprehensive portraits of your core target audience, help you identify the needs and values of your base.
 This information will inform how you reach these groups – both in terms of your messaging, and on what platforms.

-Defining the persona of your beneficiaries should be a breeze, thanks to your extensive user research (see Chapter 2: User Research & User Testing).
+Defining the persona of your beneficiaries should be a breeze, thanks to your extensive user research (see The Playbook on User Research & User Testing).
 But as you know, tech nonprofits are unique in that they have to cater to beneficiaries and donors (and maybe volunteers, too).
 Marketing to both groups can be challenging, so use personas to personalize your message and methods of marketing to each.

 Include these details in your personas: